How to stop midges biting: Plagued by the tiny nasties? Don't despair - we've got 16 top tips to keep the hated insects at bay

 Try traditional repellents

-Natural repellents that some campers and hikers swear by include citronella, oil of lemon eucalyptus, lavender, fennel, pennyroyal, mugwort, and even pomegranate skins.
-Smoke from a campfire has also been known to keep the biters at bay.
+Natural repellents that some campers and hikers swear by include citronella, oil of lemon eucalyptus, lavender, fennel, pennyroyal, mugwort and even pomegranate skins.
+Smoke from a campfire can also keep the biters at bay.

 Permethrin is an insecticide that can be applied to clothing using either a spray or wash-in treatment.
 Several studies have revealed permethrin to be a highly effective insect repellent, most notably an Alaskan study in which it was shown to have stopped 73% of bites.